elijahcantu/elijahcantu/README.md

-Elijah Cantu is a junior at the University of Michigan College of Engineering on a full-ride scholarship.
-His major is Computer Science and minor is User Experience Design.
+Elijah Cantu is a senior at the University of Michigan College of Engineering on a full-ride scholarship, majoring in Computer Science and minoring in User Experience Design.